LucinoGarcia/MRI-Brain-Tumor-Detection/README.md

 <img align="right" src="/images/3D_U-Net_Model_Diagram.png" width="100px">

 A 3D U-Net model for the following reasons:
-- its architecture is specifically designed for volumetric data
+- its architecture is specifically designed for volumetric datasets
 - the concatinating of paired down convolutions and upsampling maintain contextual information
-- achieves good results with only a couple of hundred samples
+- achieves good results with only a couple hundred of samples

-A 3D U-Net model is an extension of the U-Net architecture specifically designed for volumetric data, such as 3D medical images (e.g., MRI, CT scans).
-It is widely used in various medical image analysis tasks, including segmentation, registration, and detection.
+The 3D U-Net model's architecture is quite lengthy and [can be seen here](/images/3D_U-Net_Model_Diagram.png) or by clicking the image on the right.